Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 ### Program Arguments

 A list of binary strings in the [issuance witness](#issuance-entry-witness), [input witness](#input-entry-witness) and [block witness](#block-witness) structures.
 It typically contains signatures and other data to satisfy the predicate specified by the control program of the output referenced by the current input.
-Program arguments are used also for authenticating *issuance inputs* where the predicate is defined by an issuance program.
+Program arguments are used also for authenticating *issuance entries* where the predicate is defined by an issuance program.

 ### Asset ID